 A writing workshop for students who have studied abroad and want to deepen their understanding of globalization and improve their nonfiction prose by writing about their own experiences.
 Writing in the first person raises fundamental questions about identity, power, cultural understanding, and representation.
 Students will read and discuss first person literary nonfiction by contemporary writers and chronicle their own global encounters in ethical, insightful, and creative ways.
 Prerequisite: A study abroad experience.

 Identifies central and emerging global health issues and analyzes them through the lenses of governance, policy and gender.
 Focuses on structural, policy, and institutional perspectives on global health, with emphasis on how decisions are influenced and made.
 Prerequisite: GLBL 240.

 Examines global poverty in the context of international development debates an practice.
 Despite global commitments (for example, the Millennium Development Goals), decades of research, and new and innovative policies, the "solution" to widespread and lasting poverty alleviation remains elusive.
 Class will define poverty and how it is measured, considered who is poor and why some people are more vulnerable to the negative effects of poverty than others, and examine what causes some countries to remain poor.
-Prerequisite: GLBL 250 or consent of instructor.

 Same as PS 356.
 See PS 356.

 Same as PS 357.
 See PS 357.

 Examines the complexities of international diplomacy and negotiations among states and other actors.
 Focuses on three main subject areas: negotiation analysis, applied negotiation, and the interaction of practical considerations that affect negotiations.
 Utilizes theoretical, case-based, and active-learning approaches during the semester as topics are explored in detail.
 Issues and topics include security, public health, economic development, human rights, and the environment.